ryanycs/lightweight-dncnn-accelerator/README.md

 ```

 > :warning:
-> Make sure you have **Vivado 2022.1** installed and have set the vivado executable path in your environment variables.
+> Make sure you have **Vivado 2022.1** installed and have set the Vivado executable path in your environment variables.
 The synthesis process may take a long time.

 The `.bit` and `.hwh` files will be generated in the `vivado/output` directory.